rahulvanukuri/rahulvanukuri.github.io/_pages/projects.md

             <ul class="section-content">
                 <li>Collaborated in establishing a Cybersecurity Research Wing, assisting with incident response policies, infrastructure setup, and partnerships with international CERTs to enhance e-government security.</li>
                 <li>Worked alongside in developing the National Cyber Security Strategy and Risk Assessment Framework, supporting efforts to strengthen cyber defenses and aiding implementation across government agencies.</li>
-                <li>Supported the setup of a Digital Forensic Lab, providing input on tools, assisting in investigator training, and ensuring compliance with legal requirements for cybercrime investigations.</li>
+                <li>Facilitated the setup of a Digital Forensic Lab, providing input on tools, assisting in investigator training, and ensuring compliance with legal requirements for cybercrime investigations.</li>
                 <li>Participated in Vulnerability Assessments for Bangladesh Bank, helping identify risks, recommending remediation actions, and offering security insights for system improvements.</li>
                 <li>Assisted in deploying Cyber Sensors in Critical Infrastructures, contributing to risk assessments and implementing monitoring systems to safeguard vital sectors from cyber threats.</li>
             </ul>